mikota/q2pro/doc/action.md

 A new variable allows the server to give players a starting weapon during deathmatch.
 When set, the players will get the weapon of that type with full ammo when they spawn.

 #### Commands
+- Server settings:
     - `dmweapon "weaponname"` - Starting weapon for DM mode (dmweapon), default is "MK23 Pistol".
     - `dm_choose [0/1]` - allows players to choose their starting weapon in DM mode, 0 disables/1 enables
     - `dm_shield [#]` - Sets a time value for how long the invulnerability shield in DM mode.
 Value of 30 = 3 seconds, for example.

 ### Control Characters
 Some proxies use control characters to hide the name of the user.
 However, it is used by several players as well to cause abuse and do spam messages.